 Turbochargers spin out over 240,000 rpm and operate in temperatures of 950°, and the bearing surfaces depend upon a film of high-quality oil to keep them apart during this intense operation.
 If you take this oil away, Oil Starvation occurs and the effects are disastrous and instant at 3-500 RPS that is rotations per second !, and can literally happen in the blink of an eye.

 It is essential to ensure that the engine oil pressure, meets manufacturers specifications, and that the correct oil is used, and we would recommend a very high grade of fully synthetic engine oil.
-In addition to this we use various additives which improve the oils ability to with stand such high tempretures and maintain the oil film that keeps the metalic parts from making actual contact.
+In addition to this we use various additives which improve the oils ability to with stand such high temperatures and maintain the oil film that keeps the metallic parts from making actual contact.

-We find that the vast majority of turbochargers that we replace have some form of oil starvation.
+We find that the vast majority of turbochargers that we replace have some form of lubricant starvation.